-Despite legal protections, once a FDW's pregnancy is announced or discovered, many of these expectant mothers are unlawfully fired, pressured to leave or resign because they, and their employers, simply don't know what else to do.
+Despite legal protections, once a MDW's pregnancy is announced or discovered, many of these expectant mothers are unlawfully fired, pressured to leave or resign because they, and their employers, simply don't know what else to do.

-A pregnant FDW faces substantial obstacles and hardships when her employment is terminated.
+A pregnant MDW faces substantial obstacles and hardships when her employment is terminated.
 She immediately becomes homeless and within two weeks, when her work visa expires, loses accessto public welfare and healthcare services vital for prenatal screening.

 For those unable to return home, for fear of persecution by family and friends for being an unemployed, single mother with a mixed race child, their children are typically undocumented, stateless and lack access to essential services including medical care and immunisations, shelter and education.